An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: LWFA optimization procedure

 \section{LWFA optimization procedure}

-Henceforth we focus on the class of $\widetilde{n_0}(z)$'s having a maximum $n_B$ at some $z=z_B$, decreasing in an interval $\I_d\equiv[z_B,z_s]$ (downramp) with $z_s\ll z_{dp}$, cf. (\ref{depletion}), and equal to some $\bar{n}<n_B$ for $z>z_s$ (plateau), see fig. \ref{fig1}.
+Henceforth we focus on the class of $\widetilde{n_0}(z)$'s having a maximum $n_B$ at some $z=z_B$, decreasing in an interval $\I_d\equiv[z_B,z_s]$ (downramp) with $z_s\ll z_{dp}$, cf. (\ref{depletion}), and equal to some $\bar{n}<n_B$ for $z>z_s$ (plateau), see fig. \ref{fig1}.a.
 We also assume that $\widetilde{n_0}$ fulfills (\ref{SlowDensityVar}) for $Z$ in an interval $\I'$ such that $\I'\cap\I_d\neq\emptyset$, so that (\ref{rate0}) holds, as well as the SC.
 In the previous sections we have described how to solve a {\it direct problem}, i.e. given the initial electron (and proton) density $\widetilde{n_0}(z)$ and laser pulse $\Bep$, how to determine the motion of the plasma electrons.
-Now, fixed $\Bep$, we wish to {\it tailor} $\widetilde{n_0}$ so that the first WB injects a bunch of $Z\in\I_d$ electron layers in the PW with the right phase and the best plateau level in order to maximize their WFA along the density plateau, possibly minimizing their energy spread.
-We solve this {\it inverse problem} by 5 steps; the latter entail some approximations used to make the inversion formulae not too complicated.
-The effectiveness of the $\widetilde{n_0}$ resulting from the inversion formulae can be checked, and then further improved by fine-tuning, solving again the direct problem.
+Now, fixed $\Bep$, we wish to {\it tailor} $\widetilde{n_0}$ so that the first WB injects a bunch of $Z\in\I_d$ electron layers in the PW with the right phase and the best plateau level in order to maximize their WFA along the density plateau.
+We solve this {\it inverse problem} by 4 steps; the latter entail some approximations used to make the inversion formulae not too complicated.
+The effectiveness of the $\widetilde{n_0}$ resulting from the inversion formulae can be checked, and then further improved by fine-tuning (5th step), solving again the direct problem.
+In fig. \ref{4Steps} we illustrate the first 4 steps for a particular density.